IRB Requirements for Student Research Projects

-What should I do for my class project?
+How should I handle the IRB requirement for my class project?

-Standing Protocols: Check with your course director if you need to apply for an IRB application.
-The MTSU IRB has standing protocols for some of the University classes where the students will be added to the study as co-investigators through an amendment.
-The students MUST complete CITI training before the class coordinator could add the students to the protocol.
+Standing Protocols: Check with your course director if you need to make an IRB application.
+The MTSU IRB has standing protocols for some University classes where students will be added to a study as co-investigators through an amendment.
+The students MUST complete CITI training before the class coordinator can add the students to the protocol.
 Registering through a "standing protocol" has several advantages and a few disadvantages as listed below:

-- The "standing protocol" has preassigned procedures so the students do not have to do much other than completing the CITI training
+- The "standing protocol" has preassigned procedures so the students do not have to do much other than complete the CITI training

 - The class coordinator handles all of the compliance-related issues and the students just concentrate on completing their project

 - This mechanism allows less flexibility when designing the research